babywyrm/sysadmin/csp/bypass/medium_.md

 <iframe srcdoc='<script src="data:text/javascript,alert(document.domain)"></script>'></iframe>
 * sometimes it can be achieved using defer& async attributes of script within iframe (most of the time in new browser due to SOP it fails but who knows when you are lucky?)
 <iframe src='data:text/html,<script defer="true" src="data:text/javascript,document.body.innerText=/hello/"></script>'></iframe>
-I hope you enjoyed reading this.
-Special thanks to @mikispag & @we1x for their contribution to Google Security research in the domain of Content Security Policy secure implementation.

-Thank You!

-For any feedback or suggestions reach out to me @Bhavesh_Thakur_